libm3l/ipdex/README.md

-lsipdx - Synchronization and Inter-Process Data eXchage Utility
+lsipdx - Synchronization and Inter-Process Data eXchage Co-Simulation Engine
 ===============================================================

 lsipdx is a utility which enables synchronization of data transfer between different processes.
+It can work as a co-simulation engine.
 Upon start, the server utility opens a specified number of connections which are each given its own identification name.
 Then it creates a specified number of hubs for each connection.
 The client processes connect to the server by using the hostname and port number